honey-player/releases/README.md

 ## Releases

-Everything a new build is pushed to the private repo, the workflow in this PR is triggered which clones the repo, build the bundle in 3 different platform and releases a pre-release
+Everytime a new build is pushed to the private repo, the workflow in this PR is triggered, which clones the repo and build bundle in 3 different platforms, creating a pre-release.
+Tech-savy users can directly use the pre-release, else someone from the team check the build, updates the description and then releases it for everyone to use.
+Anyone can download the new version directly, else if a previous version is installed will get an update notification within the app.

-## Deploy on Cloudflare
+## Deploy to Netlify

-The easiest way to deploy this Next.js app is to use the [Cloudflare Platform](https://developers.cloudflare.com/pages/framework-guides/deploy-a-nextjs-site/#deploy-with-cloudflare-pages)
+The easiest way to deploy this Next.js app is to use the [Netlify](https://www.netlify.com/)